 The child will be asleep for the entire operation and will not feel any pain or any other sensations.
 He or she will be monitored by doctors and nurses throughout the procedure.

 After the child is asleep an IV will be placed to provide fluids and medications.
-A small metal clip is used to hold the eyelids open.
+Special eye instruments are used to hold the eyelids open.
 No incisions are made in the skin and the eye is not removed at any time during the procedure.